Neanderthal

 Neanderthals (/niˈændə(r)ˌtɑːl, neɪ-, -ˌθɑːl/ nee-AN-də(r)-TAHL-,_-nay--,_---THAHL; Homo neanderthalensis or sometimes Homo sapiens neanderthalensis) are an extinct group of archaic humans who inhabited Europe and Western and Central Asia during the Middle to Late Pleistocene.
 Neanderthal extinction occurred roughly 40,000 years ago with the immigration of modern humans (Cro-Magnons), but Neanderthals in Gibraltar may have persisted for thousands of years longer.

 The first recognised Neanderthal fossil, Neanderthal 1, was discovered in 1856 in the Neander Valley, Germany.
 At first, Neanderthal 1 was considered to be one of the lower races in accord with historical race concepts.
 As more fossils were discovered through the early 20th century, Neanderthals were characterised as a unique species of underdeveloped human, in particular by Marcellin Boule.
 By the mid-twentieth century, it was believed that human evolution progressed from an ape-like ancestor through a "Neanderthal phase" to modern humans.
 This gave way to the "Out of Africa" theory in the 1970s.
-With the sequencing of Neanderthal genetics first in 2010, it was discovered that Neanderthals interbred with modern humans.
+Sequencing of the Neanderthal genome in 2010 revealed that Neanderthals interbred with modern humans.

 Neanderthal anatomy is characterised by a long and low skull, a heavy and rounded brow ridge (supraorbital torus), an occipital bun (bony projection) at the back of the skull, strong teeth and jaws, a wide chest, and short limbs.
 These traits gradually became more frequent through the Middle Pleistocene of Europe, possibly due to natural selection in a cold climate, as well as genetic drift when populations collapsed during glacial periods.
-Neanderthals would also have been effective sprinters.
 Neanderthal specimens vary in height from 147.5 to 177 cm, with average male dimensions estimated at 165 cm and 75 kg.
 While Neanderthal brain volume and ratio to body size averaged higher than any living human population — 1640 cc for males and 1460 cc for females — their brain organisation differed from modern humans in areas related to cognition and language, which could explain the comparative simplicity of Neanderthal behaviour to Cro-Magnons in the archaeological record.

 Neanderthals maintained a low population and suffered inbreeding depression, which may have impeded their ability to progress technologically.
 They produced Mousterian stone tools (a Middle Palaeolithic industry) and possibly wore blankets and ponchos.
 They maintained and might have created fire.
 They predominantly ate whatever was abundant close to home, usually big game as well as plants and mushrooms.
 Neanderthals were frequently victims of major physical traumas and animal attacks.
 Examples of Palaeolithic art have been inconclusively attributed to Neanderthals, namely possible ornaments made from bird claws and feathers; collections of unusual objects including crystals and fossils; and engravings.
 Neanderthals buried their dead, but there is no clear indication that they believed in life after death.